-Priced from around £40,000, the 250 e offers a claimed all-electric range of 37 miles, with combined fuel consumption of up to 201.8mpg.
+Priced from around £41,000, the 250 e offers a claimed all-electric range of around 35-39 miles, with combined fuel consumption of up to 201.8mpg.
 However, to achieve this impressive figure, you’ll need to ensure you keep the battery topped up and plug-in to recharge whenever possible.
 CO2 emissions of just 32g/km also mean there’s no first-year road tax to pay, while company car drivers will benefit from a BiK tax rate of just 11%.

 Since the GLA was launched, Mercedes has also introduced the EQA.
-It’s a similar size and has many of the same styling cues as the GLA, and costs about as much as the plug-in hybrid too.
+It’s a similar size and has many of the same styling cues as the GLA, while it doesn't cost too much more to buy than the plug-in hybrid model.
 The EQA manages up to 263 miles between charges and accelerates up to 62mph from a standstill in a reasonably brisk 8.9 seconds.
 Tax is free for private buyers and BiK stands at just 1% in 2021/22.

 The petrol GLA 180 and 200 models both offer a maximum 42.8mpg on the combined cycle, with CO2 emissions from 151g/km.
 Opting for the more powerful GLA 250 means more time spent at the fuel station, as it only returns 37.2mpg.
 It’s CO2 emissions are also higher at 172g/km.